What is Product Line? (Definition and Examples)

 It can be seen in holiday package deals or car sales when the car gets sold as part of a package with a choice of accessories.

+One of the best product line example is Starbucks.
 When someone walks into a Starbucks (NASDAQ: SBUX) store, they get exposed to the company’s various product lines.
 Starbucks, for instance, may offer coffee, tea, snacks, and other products.

 Basketball, soccer, and golf may be available at a Nike (NYSE: NKE) store.
 There could be sub-product lines, such as footwear, clothes, and sporting equipment, under each sports product line.